sgstair/winusbdotnet/README.md

 Some current highlights:
 * The Devices library includes primitive support for controlling [Fadecandy](https://github.com/scanlime/fadecandy), and an early driver for interfacing the Seek Thermal camera (android version)
 * TestSeek is a simple application which acquires and displays frames from the Seek Thermal camera.
 It will eventually be moved into a different git project.
+See the readme in the [TestSeek](https://github.com/sgstair/winusbdotnet/tree/master/TestSeek) folder for more details on how to use it.